SABZAK96/1800_202610_DTC3/README.md

 ## Features

 - **Event Discovery & Browsing**: Browse FIFA 2026 events fetched from Firestore, with a dedicated Explore page showing events in list and grid layouts.
-- **Search & Filter**: Search events by name and filter by category/tag on the Explore page.
+- **Search & Filter**: Search events by name and filter by category/tag, budget cap, and preferred day on the Explore page.
+Filters are pre-selected automatically based on the user's saved preferences from Settings.
 - **Event Detail Page**: View full event info including price, location, date/time, description, refund policy, and an interactive Leaflet.js map.
 - **Favourites**: Save events with a heart button; favourites persist per user in Firestore and are shown on the home dashboard.
-- **Calendar**: Add events to a personal calendar, view them sorted chronologically by day, and remove them — all synced to Firestore.
+- **Calendar**: Add events to a personal calendar from the event detail page, view them sorted chronologically by day, and remove them.
+Uses real-time Firestore listeners so the calendar updates instantly without a page reload.
-- **Related Events**: Each event detail page suggests 3 related events to encourage further discovery.
 - **User Authentication**: Email/password sign-up and login via Firebase Auth, with automatic redirects for unauthenticated users.
-- **Friends Page**: View incoming friend requests (accept/decline) and a friends list with a planned event-sync feature.
 - **Settings & Preferences**: Update profile info, select event interest categories, set a budget preference, and choose preferred days.
+- **Profile Image Upload**: Upload a profile photo from the Settings page; the image is Base64-encoded and saved directly to the user's Firestore document, then displayed across the app.
 - **Responsive Navigation**: Custom web-component navbar — sidebar on desktop, bottom tab bar on mobile — with active-page highlighting.
 - **Drag-to-scroll Carousels**: Horizontally scrollable carousels for upcoming events, categories, and favourites, with mouse-drag support on desktop.